Delhi Sultanate: Tughlaq dynasty (1320–1413)

 Muhammad bin Tughlaq died in 1351 while trying to chase and punish people in Gujarat who were rebelling against the Delhi Sultanate.
 He was succeeded by Firuz Shah Tughlaq (1351–1388), who tried to regain the old kingdom, boundary by waging a war with Bengal for 11 months in 1359.
 However, Bengal did not fall.
 Firuz Shah ruled for 37 years.
 His reign was marked with prosperity much of which was due to the wise and capable Grand Vizier, Khan-i-Jahan Maqbul, a South Indian Telugu Muslim.
-His reign attempted to stabilize the food supply and reduce famines by commissioning an irrigation canal from the Yamuna river.
-An educated sultan, Firuz Shah left a memoir.
+His reign attempted to stabilise the food supply and reduce famines by commissioning an irrigation canal from the Yamuna| river.
+An educated sultan, Firuz Shah, left a memoir.
 In it he wrote that he banned the practice of torture, such as amputations, tearing out of eyes, sawing people alive, crushing people's bones as punishment, pouring molten lead into throats, setting people on fire, driving nails into hands and feet, among others.
 He also wrote that he did not tolerate attempts by Rafawiz Shia Muslim and Mahdi sects from proselytizing people into their faith, nor did he tolerate Hindus who tried to rebuild temples that his armies had destroyed.
 Firuz Shah Tughlaq also lists his accomplishments to include converting Hindus to Sunni Islam by announcing an exemption from taxes and jizya for those who convert, and by lavishing new converts with presents and honours.
 He also vastly expanded the number of slaves in his service and those of Muslim nobles, who were converted to Islam, taught to read and memorize the Quran, and employed in many offices especially in the military, out of which he was able to amass a large army.
 These slaves were known as the Ghulaman-i-Firuz Shahi formed an elite guard which later became influential in the state.
 The reign of Firuz Shah Tughlaq was marked by reduction in extreme forms of torture, elimination of favours to select parts of society, but also increased intolerance and persecution of targeted groups, the latter of which resulting in conversion of significant parts of the population to Islam.

 A base metal coin of Muhammad bin Tughlaq that led to an economic collapse.